harsha-simhadri/big-ann-benchmarks/README.md

 The parameters used by the implementation to build and query the index can be found in `algos-2021.yaml`.

+# NeurIPS 2021 evaluation

+This describes the setup for running the benchmark according to the [NeurIPS 2021 Challenge](https://big-ann-benchmarks.com/).

+See [NeurIPS2021](neurips2021/) for more details.

 ## Running the track 1 baseline
 After running the installation, we can evaluate the baseline as follows.